geoffreylewis/port_scanner/README.md

 ## Version History

+**Version 1.0**
+*5/7/2024*
+* The program is (still) functional.
+* Added "PORT SCANNER" to the banner.
+* Changed the range of ports from 50-85 to 20-444; naturally, this makes the script take longer to complete.
+* Added a "sys.exit()" to the end of the if/else statement for the "Define the target machine" section.

 **Version 0.1**
 *5/6/2024*
 * This script is functional already, but I don't want to call it done yet.